n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 > identification class, and that the other "combining consonant"
 > cantillation marks in the Devanagari Extended block do not belong to
 > the _consonant_ identification class.

+> Note: The _placeholder_ identification class includes codepoints
+> that are often used in place of vowels or consonants when a document
+> needs to display a matra, mark, or special form in isolation or
+> in another context beyond a standard syllable.
+Examples include
+> hyphens and non-breaking spaces.

 > Note: The _other_ identification class includes codepoints that
 > do not interact with adjacent characters for shaping purposes.
 Even